-Existing structures are protected in particular under the Monument Protection Act.
+Historical monuments, especially old houses, are protected in particular under the Monument Protection Act.

 Government appropriation of real estate

 Does your jurisdiction have a legal regime for compulsory purchase or condemnation of real estate?
 Do owners, tenants and lenders receive compensation for a compulsory appropriation?